Previous dayApril 24, 2026Next day

 54.3 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 62 km ENE of Chase, Alaska with origin time 19:15 UTC on April 24, 2026.
-The hypocenter lay at 54.3 km, placing this in the shallow crustal category.
+A magnitude 2.0 earthquake was recorded 62 km ENE of Chase, Alaska on April 24, 2026 at 19:15 UTC.
+At a depth of 54.3 km, the event was shallow crustal.
 Geolocation places the event at 62.581°N, -148.932°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24